 The first step towards building a culture of learning is to understand your existing culture.

 Conducting a survey is a great first step to give you an insight into how people currently learn, what blockers people experience, and how people want to learn.

-You can also use data from your learning management system to gather information such as learning time, course completions, and the type of content people are accessing (such as e-learning courses, PDF manuals, videos etc.).
+You can also use data from your learning management system or training management software to gather information such as learning time, course completions, and the type of content people are accessing (such as e-learning courses, PDF manuals, videos etc.).